Find a West Coast State Fence Installer

 Wood or Timber – classic warmth and traditional style.
 Blends well with nature and the outdoors.
 Can be good for privacy situations.
 Not weatherproof or maintenance free.

 Split Rail – traditional, timber poles positioned horizontally and vertically.
 No privacy or security.
-Has a rustic, rural/ranch/country feel to it.
+Has a rustic, rural feel to it.
 Typically residential.
-An affordable option, especially for big areas.
+An affordable option, especially for large areas.

 Options and Choices and Add-Ons